nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 Normalization of a period which has time units which add up to a "days" range outside the range of `int` will similarly fail.

+Offset
+====

+In Noda Time 1.x, `Offset` was implemented as a number-of-milliseconds.
+Sub-second time zone offsets aren't used in practice (modulo a _very_ small number of historical cases), and in any case aren't supported by the TZDB or BCL source data that we are able to use, so we supported more precision than was useful.

+In Noda Time 2.0, `Offset` is implemented as a number-of-seconds.
+This should be mostly transparent, though `Offset.FromMilliseconds()` will now effectively truncate to the whole number of seconds.
+(Similarly, `Offset.FromTicks()` will now trunctate to the whole number of seconds rather than a whole number of milliseconds.)

+As a consequence of this change, offset formatting and parsing patterns no longer support the `f` or `F` custom patterns, nor the `f` (full) standard pattern.
+Attempting to use these will generate an error, and attempting to parse `Offset` (or `OffsetDateTime`) values containing fractional second offsets will fail (though as mentioned above, these values do not tend to exist in practice).

+Note that binary serialization for `Offset` _is_ compatible with 1.x, other than the value being truncated to a whole number of seconds: the serialized form is still based on milliseconds.

 Serialization
 ====

 TBD (this will be awkward).
 To note so far:

 - Periods with year/month/week/day values outside the range of `int`
+- Offset truncation to seconds (see above)

 Default values
 ====